 There was little evidence to support the use of anti-Alzheimer drugs, anti-Parkinson drugs, CNS stimulants, and piracetam in aiding recovery in patients with stroke.

 “[T]he choice of SSRI should be individualized for every patient, taking into consideration patient characteristics and the potential adverse effects of the drugs,” said the researchers.

-The researchers acknowledged that the small number of studies for subgroup analysis may have impacted the findings, and that the findings may not be applicable to all stroke patients as most patients in the included studies had mild to moderate stroke, thus necessitating larger studies to verify the findings.
+They also acknowledged that the small number of studies for subgroup analysis may have impacted the findings, and that the findings may not be applicable to all stroke patients as most patients in the included studies had mild-to-moderate stroke, thus necessitating larger studies to verify the findings.
 Further investigation into the interactions between genetic and environmental factors may elucidate how variations in ethnicity may influence treatment response, they said.